learn-co-curriculum/data-types-readme/README.md

 Try it out by opening up IRB, and typing `"hello".class`

 You should see a return value of ` => String `.
-You can actually call `.class` on any object to find out what type of data, i.e. what class, it is.
+You can call `.class` on any object to find out what type of data, i.e. what class, it is.

 **The Literal Constructor:** This is the method through which we created our "hello" string.